littishya/Hadoop/README.md

 ## Technologies

-### Redis: In-Memory Data Structure Store
+### Hadoop:

-- Redis is an advanced key-value store known for its speed and versatility
-- Functioning as an in-memory data structure store, Redis holds data in RAM, allowing for fast read and write operations
+--> Redis is an advanced key-value store known for its speed and versatility --> Functioning as an in-memory data structure store, Redis holds data in RAM, allowing for fast read and write operations
 - It supports various data structures, including strings, hashes, lists, and sets, making it suitable for a wide range of use cases